adriantich/DnoisE/README.md

 __*OUTPUTS*__

-* directory with .csv of each MOTU
+* directory with a .csv file of each MOTU
 * a database with all the files that have been created during the process if not '-r'

+__*LULU FILE*__

+* output file from lulu with deleted/corrected sequences

+Some pipelines use LULU to merge incorrect MOTUs to correct ones.
+This script retrieves motu sequence composition from original motus. -l [output_file_from_lulu] gives information of which MOTUs sequences (deleted by lulu) have to be merged to the original MOTU